maxloosmu/MaxVault/Productivity Notes.md

 - some other goals:
     - FOCUSED: Flexible, Observable, Consistent, Universal, Simple, Explicit, Directed.
     - HARD: Heartfelt, Animated, Required, Difficult.
-- imagine one week later, and we haven't started the task we intended to do: what are the top three reasons why we didn't start?
+- (crystal ball method) imagine one week later, and we haven't started the task we intended to do: what are the top three reasons why we didn't start?
 - what can we do to help mitigate the risk of the top three reasons?
 - who can we ask for help in sticking to this commitment?
 - what action can we take right now that will help increase the odds that we'll actually do the task?
 - some plans won't go according to plan, so we need to plan for that too.
 - ask "when" to accept our limitations in time, use implementation intentions or triggers: "If X happens, just do Y", use time blocking to ensure enough time for everything important: "Level 1 for tasks we've been avoiding, Level 2 for time blocking most of the day into a schedule, Level 3 for time blocking the entire week by setting aside time for all things important to us", but not to be fixated to a rigid ideal schedule.

-On Finding Courage
+On "Finding Courage" (Fear)
 - fear may be holding us back, not lack of talent or inspiration.
 - know and understand our fears through labelling emotions and identities.
 - reduce our fears through the "will this matter in 10 minutes, 10 weeks, 10 years" rule.